 UWP Board & Staff

-Amanda has been developing a small, nature-interpretation business.
-She and husband Tony spend their free time in the great outdoors, enjoying the local mountains, deserts, and rivers when they’re not busy tending the garden, pets, and their own patch of pinyon-juniper woodland and cactus here in the Uncompahgre Watershed.
+Amanda has been involved in a variety of Nature-related groups and pursuits since retiring from a career at the BLM.
+She and husband Tony spend their free time in the great outdoors, when they’re not busy tending the garden, pets, trees, and cactus where they live on the edge of the Uncompahgre Plateau.
 Read more…

 Phil first discovered the Uncompahgre River as a summer intern working for the U.S. Geological Survey, Water Resources Division, in 1976 and 1977. .
 He remembers the hot springs of the region most vividly and, as a flatlander by birth, the jagged peaks of the San Juan front.